No, seriously, this time for real

 Compare Rust references to C++ references.
 In C++ one can also have const and non-const references, similarly to Rust’s

 &mut x.
 However, there are no lifetimes in C++.
-This helps C++ compiler with optimizations a bit, but it does not give complete safety guarantees.
+Const references help C++ compiler with optimizations a bit, but they do not give complete safety guarantees.
 And so the above example would compile if it was written in C++.

 Before we dive deep into understanding lifetimes, we need to clarify what a lifetime is, because various Rust documentation uses word lifetime to refer to both scopes and type-parameters.
 Here we say lifetime to denote a scope and lifetime-parameter to denote a parameter that compiler would substitute with a real lifetime just like when it infers types of generics.

 To make explanation transparent we will desugar some Rust code.
 Consider the following snippet: